 Is the Go City San Diego pass worth it?

-I always tell people that it takes some number crunching to decide if sightseeing passes fit your vacation needs.
+I always tell people that deciding if sightseeing passes fit your vacation needs takes some number crunching.

 You’ll need to weigh the price of admission for the attractions you’d like to see against the cost of the type of pass (All-Inclusive or Explorer) you’ll need.
 However, I will tell you that some people focus on its convenience aspect and cost certainty.